hiveot/hub.capnp/README.md

 Security is big concern with today's IoT devices.
 The Internet of Things contains billions of devices that when not properly secured can be hacked.
 Unfortunately the reality is that the security of many of these devices leaves a lot to be desired and are never upgraded with security patches.
 This problem is only going to get worse as more IoT devices are coming to market.
 Imagine a botnet of a billion devices on the Internet ready for use by in-scrupulous actors.

 WoST compatible devices are much more secure simply by not running a server and by not being directly accessible.
-Instead WoST devices only connect to the Hub that is provisioned.
+Instead, WoST devices only connect to the Hub that is provisioned.
 This removes a large attack vector and greatly reduces the need for security updates on these devices.

 This 'WoST Hub' repository provides core services to securely interact with IoT devices and consumers.
 This includes certificate management, authentication, authorization, provisioning, message bus service and directory service.

 WoST compatible IoT devices therefore do not need to implement these features.
-This not only reduces required device resources such as memory and CPU (and cost) but also improves security by isolating the IoT device from its consumers without the need to 'harden' devices for security.
-An additional benefit is that consumers receive a consistent user experience independent of the IoT device provider as all interaction takes place via the standardized Hub interface.
+This not only reduces required device resources such as memory and CPU (and cost) but also improves security by isolating the IoT device from its consumers with less need to 'harden' devices for security.
+An additional benefit is that consumers receive a consistent user experience independent of the IoT device provider as all interaction takes place via the  Hub interface.

 WoST is based on the 'WoT' (Web of Things) open standard developed by the W3C organization.
 It aims to be compatible with this standard.

 ### Plugins